-- Internal Sensor: parameters to allow compensation of the luminosity values measured by the internal sensors. - Correction Factor: ratio between 1 (default) and 0. - ➤ Offset: value between -200 and 200 lux (default is 0). - Luminosity Sending: activates or deactivates an automatic sending of the luminosity level in lux through the "Luminosity - Internal Sensor" object.
-If enabled, two additional parameters will show: - Period: period to send the luminosity value to the bus, between 0 and 255 seconds.
-If set to 0, the periodic sending is disabled. - ➤ Luminosity Change to Send: sets a minimum increment (in luxes) so when two consecutive readings of the luminosity measurement differ in more than such value, an extra sending to the bus will take place.
-If set to "0", this option remains disabled
+- Luminosity Sending [enabled/disabled]: activates or deactivates an automatic sending of the luminosity level in lux through the "Luminosity Internal Sensor" object.
+If enabled, two additional parameters will show: - ▶ Period [0...15...255 s]: period to send the luminosity value to the bus, between 0 and 255 seconds.
+If set to "0", the periodic sending is disabled. - ➤ Luminosity Change to Send [0...1...255 x 10 lux]: sets a minimum increment (in luxes) so when two consecutive readings of the luminosity measurement differ in more than such value, an extra sending to the bus will take place.
+If set to "0", this option remains disabled.